Killer Bug

 One layer of copper wire wrapped on hook shank, from eye to hook bend.

-2. I now start the copper wire at the eye, trapping it just like you would with tying thread.
+2. Start the copper wire at the eye, trapping it just like you would with tying thread.
 I wrap one layer from the eye to just before the bend.
+The photo shows the wire starting just behind the eye, but I now start it right at the eye.

 Yarn trapped and starting to wrap